Meet the Other Phone. A phone that grows with your child.

-If your baby is starting to cruise the furniture then why not invest in a baby walker to help them on their way to freedom?
-Here are the best baby walkers UK for babies and toddlers.
+If your baby is starting to cruise the furniture and you're considering a baby walker, we round up the best baby walkers in the UK for babies and toddlers.

 Little Tikes baby walker

 Once your baby has moved on from their best baby bouncer and develops a taste for life on two feet, there’s no going back, and they’ll be using anything and everything to pull themselves up and put their legs to work.
-If you want to buy some kit to help your child take their first proper steps then you have two main options when it comes to the best baby walker: either a seated baby walker, which most of us parents probably had when we were little, or a push-along baby walker.
+If you want to buy some kit to help your child take their first proper steps then you have two main options when it comes to baby walkers: either a sit-in baby walker, which most of us parents probably had when we were little, or a push-along baby walker.

 1. Best overall baby walker: VTech First Steps Baby Walker